gridsome/gridsome.org/docs/routing.md

 ## Custom route params
-There is possible to use fields coming from a GraphQL node type as route.
+It is possible to use fields coming from a GraphQL node type in the route.
 Field values are slugified, but the original value will be available as **{fieldname}_raw**.
 Only root level primitive fields will be available as params.

 ## Routing for custom data sources